 Canoe, Kayak, & Paddleboard Rentals

-21st Century Parks is excited to partner with Green Earth Outdoors to provide canoe, kayak, and paddleboard rentals beginning May 3, 2014.
-Reservations are being taken as of April 9, 2014.
-Parklands Members receive 15% off paddling services.
-If you have not received your member promo code, please contact firstname.lastname@example.org.
+21st Century Parks is excited to partner with Green Earth Outdoors to provide canoe, kayak, and paddleboard rentals beginning May 2014.

-The Green Earth Outdoors livery service operates from either the North Beckley Paddling Access in Beckley Creek Park or the Fisherville Paddling Access in Pope Lick Park.
-On most days, three different day trips are offered (ranging from 2 miles to 10) with shuttle service included.
-Day trips vary from one to seven hours depending on the length of the trip and water levels.
-Rentals are also available by the hour for paddlers seeking a leisurely float in slow water pools in Floyds Fork or in William F. Miles Lakes.
+The Green Earth Outdoors livery service operates from the North Beckley Paddling Access in Beckley Creek Park.
+When water levels are above 35 cfs, three different day trips are offered (ranging from 2 miles to 10) and vary from one to seven hours, with shuttle service included.
+Hourly Rentals are also available regardless of the water levels.
 Most floats are self-guided but visitors may elect to add an instructor to their float for a guided paddle.
-Float prices range from about $24-$71 depending on the craft and the length of the trip.
-For paddlers who bring their own craft, a shuttle service will also be offered (for a small fee) on regular days of operation.
+Float prices range from about $25-$72 depending on the craft and the length of the trip.
+For paddlers who bring their own craft, a shuttle service is available to bring paddlers back to the North Beckley Access.